 - This guide assumes you are a NZ resident individual taxpayer with units in one or more Retail Direct Property Syndicates holding less than 10% of any Retail Direct Property Syndicate trust.
-This guide should not be used for other investment income, nor should it be used for other types of taxpayers such as a company, trust, partnership or superannuation fund.

-- This guide assumes that you

-do not have any current year or

-carried forward ring-fenced FIF

-losses and that you acquired

-your units with the intention of

-holding them rather than as

-part of a business that trades in

-these types of investments.

-- Your Australian Annual Taxation Statement for the year ended 30 June 2014 summarises the distributions you received in respect of the 12 months ended 30 June 2014.
-This will provide your taxable income information if you fall outside the FIF regime.

-- Unless you qualify for an exemption from the FIF rules, you may determine your FIF income under the FDR method.
-Alternatively, as an individual you may apply the comparative value method and base your return on actual receipts and capital movements (note that any loss would be reduced to zero).

-- This guide assumes that the market values of all Retail Direct Property Syndicates at 1 April 2013 are equal to the published market values as at 30 June 2013.
+This guide should not be used for other investment income, nor should it be used for other types of taxpayers such as a company, trust, partnership or superannuation fund. - This guide assumes that you do not have any current year or carried forward ring-fenced FIF losses and that you acquired your units with the intention of holding them rather than as part of a business that trades in these types of investments. - Your Australian Annual Taxation Statement for the year ended 30 June 2015 summarises the distributions you received in respect of the 12 months ended 30 June 2015.
+This will provide your taxable income information if you fall outside the FIF regime. - Unless you qualify for an exemption from the FIF rules, you may determine your FIF income under the FDR method.
+Alternatively, as an individual you may apply the comparative value method and base your return on actual receipts and capital movements (note that any loss would be reduced to zero). - This guide assumes that the market values of all Retail Direct Property Syndicates at 1 April 2014 are equal to the published market values as at 30 June 2014.

-- A FIF disclosure is not required with regard to an investment in a Retail Direct Property Syndicate which is incorporated or tax resident in Australia if a NZ Investor holds a direct interest in the syndicate of less than 10% and uses the FDR method or comparative value method.

-- NOTE The taxation of investment income can be complex.
-We recommend you seek professional taxation advice from your accountant or taxation adviser.
-This guide should not be relied on as taxation advice.

-Steps to complete your NZ 2014 income tax return for your investments in the Retail Direct Property Syndicates
+Steps to complete your NZ 2015 income tax return for your investments in the Retail Direct Property Syndicates